 6.3.
 License Grant to Emissary.
 Customer hereby grants to Emissary a worldwide, perpetual, irrevocable, transferable, sublicensable, royalty-free license to:

-a. modify, copy, distribute and incorporate into the Service (without attribution of any kind) any suggestions, enhancement request, recommendations, proposals, correction or other feedback or information provided by Customer and its Users relating to the Service;
+(a) modify, copy, distribute and incorporate into the Service (without attribution of any kind) any suggestions, enhancement request, recommendations, proposals, correction or other feedback or information provided by Customer and its Users relating to the Service;

 7. CONFIDENTIAL INFORMATION.
 “Confidential Information” refers to the following items Emissary discloses to Customer: (a) any document Emissary marks “Confidential”; (b) any information Emissary orally designates as “Confidential” at the time of disclosure, provided Emissary confirms such designation in writing within 10 business days; (c) the Documentation, whether or not marked or designated confidential; and (d) any other nonpublic, sensitive information Customer should reasonably consider a trade secret or otherwise confidential.
 For purposes of clarity, pricing arrangements between the parties shall be considered Confidential.
 Notwithstanding the foregoing, Confidential Information does not include information that: (i) is in Customer’s possession at the time of disclosure; (ii) is independently developed by Customer without use of or reference to Confidential Information; (iii) becomes known publicly, before or after disclosure, other than as a result of Customer’s improper action or inaction; or (iv) is approved for release in writing by Customer.

 7.1.
 Nondisclosure.
-Customer shall not use Confidential Information for any purpose other than to facilitate its and its Users’ use of the Service (the “Purpose”).
+Customer covenants that it shall not use Confidential Information for any purpose other than to facilitate its and its Users’ use of the Service (the “Purpose”).
 Customer: (a) shall not disclose Confidential Information to any employee or contractor of Customer unless such person needs access in order to facilitate the Purpose and executes a nondisclosure agreement with Customer with terms no less restrictive than those of this Article 7; and (b) shall not disclose Confidential Information to any other third party without Emissary’s prior written consent.
 Without limiting the generality of the foregoing, Customer shall protect Confidential Information with the same degree of care it uses to protect its own confidential information of similar nature and importance, but with no less than reasonable care.
 Customer shall promptly notify Emissary of any misuse or misappropriation of Confidential Information that comes to Customer’s attention.
 Notwithstanding the foregoing, Customer may disclose Confidential Information as required by Applicable Law or by proper legal or governmental authority.
 Customer shall give Emissary prompt notice of any such legal or governmental demand and reasonably cooperate with Emissary in any effort to seek a protective order or otherwise to contest such required disclosure, at Emissary’s expense.

 7.2.
 Injunction.
-Customer agrees that breach of this Article 7 would cause Emissary irreparable injury, for which monetary damages would not provide adequate compensation, and that in addition to any other remedy, Emissary will be entitled to injunctive relief against such breach or threatened breach, without proving actual damage or posting a bond or other security.
+Customer agrees that breach of this Article 7 may cause Emissary irreparable injury, for which monetary damages would not provide adequate compensation, and that in addition to any other remedy, Emissary will be entitled to injunctive relief against such breach or threatened breach, without proving actual damage or posting a bond or other security.